powerticmkt/ArrayConfigWriter/README.md

 # array-config-writer
 Write and update config item.
-This is a library was inspired by a Code Igniter project when there was a need to permanently update the configuration  values instead of setting configuration in every request.
+This library was inspired by a CodeIgniter project when there was a need to permanently update the configuration values instead of setting configuration in every request.

-for instance, some of the code igniter config file has $config array with different key and value pair as options. lets say we want to update the default language of the config
+for instance, some of the codeigniter config file has $config array with different key and value-pairs as options.

+lets say we want to update the default language of the config

     /*